hazelcast/hazelcast-reference-manual/src/MicrosoftAzureDeployment.md

 	* `Username`: Username used to login to your virtual machine.
 	* `Authentication type`: Type of authentication, `SSH Public Key` or `Password`.
 	* `Password`: Password used to login to your virtual machine, if you select `Authentication Type` as `Password`.
 You need to confirm the password on the next field, `Confirm Password`.
-	* `SSH Public Key`: SSH puplic key used to login to your virtual machine, if you select `Authentication Type` as `SSH public key`.
+	* `SSH Public Key`: SSH public key used to login to your virtual machine, if you select `Authentication Type` as `SSH public key`.
 	* `Subscription`: Subscription that you used to purchase your resources.
 	* `Resource group`: Resource group that will store all the created resources.
 Select from the combo box, or click on the `Create new` checkbox if you want to create a new one.
 	* `Location`: Region that will host all the created resources.
 Select from the combo box.